Vladimir Gil: Return to the Red Army

 In the summer of 1943, the Druzhina Brigade redeployed to Dokshytsy to fight the Zheleznyak guerrillas, led by Ivan Filippovich Titkov.
 In early July, Titkov opened dialogue with Gil and then convinced him to defect back to the Soviet Union.
 After a week of correspondence, Gil secured guarantees from Titkov and then approached his brigade commanders about defecting.
 The Druzhina Brigade defected on 16 August 1943 by Gil's order and popular sentiment within the unit.
 He placed its German staff and White Russian members under arrest.
 Most of the Germans were hanged outright and the rest were taken by the guerrillas to be interrogated by the NKVD.
 One of the men arrested was former Major General Pavel Vasilyevich Bogdanov, later executed in Moscow with the Whites.

 In its first action as a partisan unit, Gil's brigade attacked the German garrisons at Dokshytsy and nearby Krulevshchyna railway station.
 The Germans counterattacked with tanks and air support, nearly surrounding the unit.

-On 20 August, the Central Headquarters for Soviet Partisans sent a working group by air to integrate the former Druzhina Brigade.
+On 20 August, the Central Headquarters of the Partisan Movement sent a working group by air to integrate the former Druzhina Brigade.
 Two days later, Gil met with Ivan Petrovich Genenko and Roman Naumovich Machulsky, members of the Communist Party of Byelorussia.
 The 1st Anti-Fascist Partisan Brigade was officially formed on 26 August and its members swore allegiance to the Soviet Union.
 Gil was awarded the Order of the Red Star on 16 September 1943 for the defection of his unit and its activities as a partisan unit.